-Fagu Himachal Pradesh — A Misty Apple Village Where Homestays Are More Commercial Than Hotels
+Fagu Himachal Pradesh — A Misty Apple Village Where I Found the Home Stays More Commercial Than Hotels

 Fagu wasn’t an underwhelming experience due to its location.
-I didn’t enjoy my stay in Fagu because of the extremely commercial attitude of the homestays in Fagu Himachal Pradesh.
+I didn’t enjoy my stay in Fagu because of the commercial attitude of the many home stays I interacted with in Fagu Himachal Pradesh.

 So far so good.
-But in this 2450-meter high apple village Fagu, homestays function at a breakneck speed.
+But in this 2450-meter high apple village Fagu, my experience in home stays was far from good.

 Let me take you through my Fagu journey as it happened.